Asymptotic Syzygies of Weighted Projective Spaces: The Ein-Erman-Lazarsfeld Syzygy Method

 For this example, we similarly see that the EEL Method correctly locates all of the nonzero entries in the second row; however, it was necessary to consider both $m_1$ and $m_2$ in order to do so! \end{example}

-Notice that $m_1$ and $m_2$ in the previous example identified different (but overlapping) sets of nonzero Betti entries.
+Crucially, the sets of nonzero Betti entries corresponding to $m_1$ and $m_2$ in the above example are distinct, but overlapping.
 In Section \ref{section:MainResults}, we will similarly construct $m_1$ and $m_2$ for arbitrary $n$, $d$ and row index $q$, find the formulas for their corresponding blocks of nonzero Betti entries, and show they overlap for $d \gg 0$.